Canadian Society of Painters in Water Colour: Early history

 While several of these early societies did survive for brief periods it was on November 11, 1925, that a group of like-minded artists met at the historic Arts & Letters Club of Toronto and founded the CSPWC/SCPA.
 Only when a working framework was proposed for membership under the honorary leadership of the noted painter R.F.
 Gagen did it seem possible that such a society could survive in the immense geographical reality that was Canada.
 Within a few years a set of bylaws had been established, a constitution approved and several Toronto-based exhibitions held.
 The first elected President was Frederick Henry (Fred) Brigden (1871–1951) a well-connected artist and educator who created a sense of vitality within the group and who encouraged many younger artists to apply for election.

 The founding members of the CSPWC/SCPA were Brigden, A.J.
 Casson, Franklin Carmichael, C.W.
-Jefferys, Fred S. Haines, L. A. C. Panton, Robert Ford Gagen, Thomas G. Greene, Robert Holmes, Frank Johnston, André Lapine, and J. Ernest Sampson.
+Jefferys, Fred S. Haines, L. A. C. Panton, Robert Ford Gagen, Thomas Garland Greene, Robert Holmes, Frank Johnston, André Lapine, and J. Ernest Sampson.

 When organizing the initial meeting these mainly Ontario-based artists did invite a number of nationally prominent watercolourists including W.J.
 Phillips and Florence Helena McGillivray who, being based at distances from Toronto, were unable to attend.
 However they did send strong letters of support and in reality should be considered "founders".
 This is significant because the inclusion of Florence H. McGillivray is evidence of the new society's willingness to accept female members from its inception.